Mean-Payoff Pushdown Games: Mean-Payoff Pushdown Games

 \item \emph{Gadget~4.} The fourth gadget consists of only one player-2 state $q_{<\$}$ (to denote that there is not enough $\$$ symbols).
 It has a transition $\Pop(\sigma)$ with $0$ weight, for all $\sigma \in \Sigma$; and a transition $\Pop(\$)$ with $+11$ weight.
 If the stack is empty, then there is a transition to the initial state.

-A pictorial description of the first four gadgets is shown in Figure~\ref{fig:undec_1}, where $\bigcirc$ denote player-1 states, $\Box$ denote player-2 states, and edges are labeled by stack top; followed by the stack command; and then the weight; and if the stack top is irrelevant (i.e., the transition is valid for all stack tops), then it is denoted as $\_$.
+A pictorial description of the first four gadgets is shown in Figure~\ref{fig:undec_1}, where $\bigcirc$ denotes player-1 states, $\Box$ denotes player-2 states, and edges are labeled by stack top; followed by the stack command; and then the weight; and if the stack top is irrelevant (i.e., the transition is valid for all stack tops), then it is denoted as $\_$.
 We now describe the fifth gadget.

 \item \emph{Gadget~5.} The fifth gadget is the \emph{simulate run} gadget.
 The states in this gadgets are essentially the set $Q$ of states of the automaton $\wpa$; and all the states are player-2 states.
 The transitions and edge weights are as follows: (i)~for every $(q,\sigma,q')\in\Delta$ we have a transition $(q,\sigma,q',\Pop(\sigma))$, with weight $w_{\wpa}(q,\sigma,q') + 1$ (1 plus the weight in $\wpa$); and (ii)~in addition there exists a transition $(q,\$,q,\Pop(\$))$ with weight $+10$ and a transition $(q,\bot,q_{{\$}},\Skip)$ to the initial state for empty stack with weight $0$.